stijnsanders/strato/About_Strato.md

 There are pretty significant differences between the list of reserved words of say C, Pascal and SQL.
 There's this special status of them with any Lisp-related language.
 There's [Qalb](http://nas.sr/%D9%82%D9%84%D8%A8/) and [UOF](https://en.wikipedia.org/wiki/Uniform_Office_Format).
 Ever used formulas in Microsoft Excel in another language?
 Reserved words tie a programming language to one and only one natural language, and already start limiting you as a programming since they are no longer available to you as identifiers.

 I agree that reading written code is important.
 I agree that code should read as if it is by itself explaining what it's supposed to do.
 That is very strongly so with COBOL and SQL; it goes for BASIC; a little less for Pascal and Fortran, bringing with it tidbits of mathematical notation; and sometimes totally not so for for example C and Perl.
 But code in these exert the virtue of being concise.
 I want both.
 When reading code it's important to get a good view of the structure and flow, exactly what punctuation is for.
-Well chosen identifiers will tell you what the code is about, but it's the operators that make it all happen.
+Well chosen identifiers will tell you what the code is about, but it's the perators that make it all happen.

 1 Basics
 ========